-Given that a correct diagnosis is most important for receiving the proper treatment and obtaining compensation from the VA, it is advisable to get a second or even third opinion from the doctors.
+Given that a correct diagnosis is most important for receiving the proper treatment and obtaining compensation, it is advisable to get a second or even third opinion from doctors outside the VA.

-When establishing the diagnosis of an asbestos-related disease, a detailed medical and occupational history is needed, along with a chest X-ray and CT scan showing the lung tissue scarring.
-These factors together contribute to receiving a precise and correct diagnosis and avoiding the distress of being one of the misdiagnosed asbestos exposure cases.
+When establishing the diagnosis of an asbestos-related disease, a detailed medical and occupational history is needed, along with a chest X-ray and CT scan showing the damage in the lung tissues.
+The tests will ensure that veterans receive a precise and correct diagnosis and avoid the distress of being misdiagnosed.

-If you've served on a ship or worked on a shipyard before the early 1980s, chances are you were exposed to asbestos.
-If you experience any of the described symptoms, you should consult a doctor and receive a diagnosis.
+If you've served on a ship or worked in a shipyard before the early 1980s, chances are you were exposed to asbestos.
+When experiencing any of the described symptoms, it's strongly advisable to consult a doctor and receive a diagnosis.

-Should you consider taking legal action and file a claim with the VA to receive the financial compensation you deserve, a correct asbestos-related diagnosis will help you qualify for payment and provide you with the medical documentation needed for claims.
-If you, a fellow service member, or a loved one were exposed to asbestos, we can help you contact the best legal specialist for your case.
+Should you consider taking legal action and filing a claim with the VA to receive the financial compensation you deserve, a correct asbestos cancer diagnosis will help you qualify for payment and provide you with the medical documentation needed for claims.
+If you, a fellow service member, or a loved one were exposed to asbestos and diagnosed with asbestos cancer, we can help you contact the best legal specialist for your case.